 Before you touch a single wire, let’s talk about preparation.
 Getting all your tools and materials in one place before you start makes the job go smoother and, more importantly, safer.
 Think of it like gathering your ingredients before you start cooking—it prevents that mid-project scramble.
 Having the right gear on hand is the first step to a successful wiring project.
 If you find yourself missing more than a few of these essential items, it might be a good time to consider calling in a professional for your electrician repairs.

-Gather Your Essential Wiring Tools
+Your Essential Wiring Toolkit

 You don’t need a professional-grade workshop, but a few key tools are non-negotiable for this task.
 At a minimum, you will need a good pair of wire strippers/crimpers and a screwdriver (both a flathead and a Phillips head will come in handy).
 Wire strippers are essential for removing the plastic sheathing from the wires without damaging the copper underneath.
 I also recommend having a pair of needle-nose pliers for bending wires into hooks and a utility knife for cutting the outer cable jacket.
 Finally, the most important tool in your kit is a voltage tester.
 This simple device confirms whether the power is truly off before you begin work.

-Choose the Right Wires and Parts
+Picking the Right Wires and Replacement Parts

 Next, let’s look at the materials.
 For a standard 110-volt plug, you’ll be working with a cable containing three wires.
 It’s crucial to know what each color means: the ground wire is green or bare copper, the neutral wire is white, and the hot (or live) wire is usually black or red.
 For most residential electric projects, you’ll use a non-metallic sheathed cable, often called “Romex,” which contains solid copper wires.
 You’ll also need the new plug itself.
 Make sure it’s rated for the amperage of your circuit—most standard home outlets are 15-amp.
 Using the correct wire and plug ensures your connection is safe and up to code.